Dantiff/nightshell/README.md

-# mercury-frontend
+# XOKO

-> The frontend app for project PREMIUM, a freelance essay writting platform
+> The frontend app for project XOKO, a sales monotiring platform

 ## Build Setup